axiros/docutools/docs/features/md-replace/index.md

   ```

 - If the callable does not require kw args (e.g. `time.ctime`) we will not pass them
-- The callable can return a replacement for the whole line, by returning a dict like
+- The callable can return a replacement for the whole line, by returning a dict like `{'line':
-  `{'line': ....}`, i.e. with a "line" key.
+  ....}`, i.e. with a "line" key.
+- The callable can also return content added to top and bottom of the markdown (e.g. for style
+  defs), in the returned dict.
+Keys are `markdown_header`, `markdown_footer`.
+See e.g.
+  :srcref:fn=src/lcdoc/mkdocs/replace/admons.py,t=admons.py
-- If the replace values are lists (also as returned by the callable), they will be
+- If the replace values are lists (also as returned by the callable), they will be properly indented
-  properly indented as multiline text.
+  as multiline text.

 #### Controlling Replacements Within Fenced Blocks

     - fenced blocks are omitted EXCEPT:
-    - if the replacement key is specified like this `key:all:` - then even `:key:` in
+    - if the replacement key is specified like this `key:all:` - then even `:key:` in fenced blocks
-      fenced blocks is replaced
+      is replaced

 ### Config

 - `seperator`: ':' by default.
     Example: `':curtime:'`, for `{"cur_time": time.ctime}` based replacements.
 - `replacement_file`: when not starting with '/' we'll prefix with docs_dir.
 Default: "mdreplace.py"

 ### Built in Replacments